21st Biennial Symposium on Violence & Aggression

 Keynote Speakers

-Use of Risk Assessment with Indigenous Persons: Too Risky to Use, or Too Risky Not To? - Dr. Mark Olver (University of Saskatchewan) and Dr. Keira Stockdale (University of Saskatchewan)
+Research, Issues, and Approaches in Forensic Risk Assessment with Indigenous Clients - Dr. Mark Olver (University of Saskatchewan) and Dr. Keira Stockdale (University of Saskatchewan)

 Healthy People Build Healthy Communities - Evan Bray (The Voice of Saskatchewan -with 650 CKOM and 980 CJME)